 However, for most people working towards becoming a Nurse Practitioner, the thought of an increased salary probably crossed their minds.
 After looking at my grad student loans, I made sure that what I was making as a Nurse Practitioner is more than when I was a registered nurse.
 While money should not be the main reason for choosing a career, it definitely is an important factor to consider.

-Working as a NP for almost 4 years now, I can kind of give you an idea of how much this profession makes.
+Working as a NP for over 5 years now, I can kind of give you an idea of how much this profession makes.
+(This Post is updated Feb 2024)

 Five Factors that Determine Nurse Practitioner Salary